 As already mentioned, exposure to UV rays is a sure-fire way to speed up the breakdown of collagen in your skin.
 They’re also responsible for hyperpigmentation and age spots, disrupting the evenness of your skin tone.
 Although UVB rays (the ones that cause burning) aren’t so prevalent during the winter months, UVA rays (the ones responsible for ageing) are still very much present.
-Super sneaky, they can even penetrate through glass and clouds.
+Super sneaky, these UV rays can penetrate through glass and clouds.
 Slathering on a broad spectrum SPF of at least 30 will shield your skin, protecting it from potential damage.

 If free radicals (unstable molecules looking to oxidise healthy cell components) are the villains of the skincare world, then antioxidants are the heroes.
 They block free radicals, swooping in to defend our skin from damage.
 Antioxidants can be found in our diet, enriching foods like blueberries, kiwi and broccoli, and in skincare with ingredients including vitamins C and E. For all-round health and top-notch skin, it pays to be taking a two-pronged approach by eating foods rich in antioxidants as well as applying them topically.